 Taken from "LEED v4.0 - IEQ c7 Daylight, Option 1.
 Simulations: Spatial Daylight Autonomy" and "IES LM-83: Approved Method: IES Spatial Daylight Autonomy (sDA%) and Annual Sunlight Exposure (ASE)" Cove.tool runs a full ray-tracing simulation and is calibrated to within 1% to 5% of a DIVA Radiance simulation.
 The raytracing engine improves speeds by 1500x to 500x by employing new statistical methods, machine learning, and parallelizing the calculations on our back-end server environment.
 This allows us to have multiple 3D Analysis Types calculated simultaneously for every floor.

 Environmental conditions are based on the Tregenza sky constructed from the weather file with 576 subdivisions.
 We use a 3 phase method for maximum accuracy that compares with a 6 bounce method in Radiance.
-To speed up the simulation we keep the reflectivity percentages (materiality) fixed with the following assumptions: Floors 40%, Interior Walls 70%, Ceiling/Roof 70%, Exterior Façade 35%, and Walls 35%, Outside Ground 40%.
+To speed up the simulation we keep the reflectivity percentages (materiality) fixed with the following assumptions: Floors 20%, Interior Walls 50%, Ceiling/Roof 70%, Exterior Façade (shading devices, mullions, light shelves, etc.) 50%, and exterior Walls 35%, Outside Ground 40%.
 This allows any user to construct a realistic simulation and avoids "cheating" the simulation with incorrect inputs.
 This is also the correct settings for a LEED daylight analysis.

 How does it set up the model?

 In a daylight model, there are a few factors that are key to determining the impact of daylight on your building including: